Welcome to Access Endocrine Diabetes & Thyroid Center

 Our office accepts several insurance carriers for your benefit.
 We are happy to file claims on your behalf and we can help you understand your benefits and coverage.

-"I would recommend Dr Gude to anyone needing an endocrinologist.
+I would recommend Dr Gude to anyone needing an endocrinologist.
 I have been seeing Dr Gude and his staff for 4 years.
 I am so thankful I found Dr Gude.
 I had been so sick for many years with no one able to tell me what was wrong.
 Dr Gude didn't stop until he found the problem.
 I love his staff just as much as I love him.
 Everyone at his office is always so nice and friendly and willing to help.
-So if you want a Dr that listens and really cares and even has an office staff that are just as nice and cares this is the place to go."
+So if you want a Dr that listens and really cares and even has an office staff that are just as nice and cares this is the place to go.

 Bone densitometry is a test like an X-ray that quickly and accurately measures the density of bone.
-It is used primarily to detect osteopenia or osteoporosis, diseases in which the bone's mineral and density are low and the risk of fractures is increased.
+It is used primarily to detect osteopenia or osteoporosis, diseases in which the bone's minerals and density are low and the risk of fractures is increased.
 Radiation hazard is very minimal with approximately 1/10th of the radiation associated with a chest x-ray.
 [Find Out More]